-RECOMMENDATION ACTION LEAD RESPONSIBILITY TIMESCALE SHORT MEDIUM = 1 - 3 YEARS = 3 - 5 YEARS RESOURCES LONG TERM = 5 - 10 Years RECOMMENDATION 6 (R6) CDC and NYCC work with local schools to develop formal community use agreements, or at minimum commitments for a period of time to protect community access (pay and play usage as a priority). with NYCC, existing, and all new secondary schools to develop formal community use agreements for on-site CDC to initiate ONGOING CDC leisure and planning officers, NYCC, Sport England RECOMMENDATION 7 (R7) Further work is undertaken to assess the business case for the development of improved tennis and multi-sport facilities at Sandylands Sports centre. case (scale, capital cost, and revenue Skipton Tennis Centre and Sandylands Sports Centre MEDIUM TO L ONG Potential Planning Gain / CIL Lawn Tennis Association £1.2m
+RECOMMENDATION ACTION LEAD RESPONSIBILITY MEDIUM LONG TERM = 1 - 3 YEARS = 3 - 5 YEARS = 5 - 10 YEARS Resources RECOMMENDATION 6 (R6) CDC and NYCC work with local schools to develop formal community use agreements, or at minimum commitments for a period of time to protect community access (pay and play usage as a priority). with NYCC, existing, and all new secondary schools to develop formal community use agreements for on-site CDC to initiate ONGOING CDC leisure and planning officers, NYCC, Sport England RECOMMENDATION 7 (R7) Further work is undertaken to assess the business case for the development of improved tennis and multi-sport facilities at Sandylands Sports centre.
+Skipton Tennis Centre and Sandylands Sports Centre MEDIUM TO LO DNG Potential Planning Gain / CIL Lawn Tennis Association £1.2m